🎉 Introducing AIQ — the new platform from Five Blocks that shows you exactly what AI says about your brand. Discover AIQ →

 Based on the sources the engine has access to, the prompt's framing, and how authoritative each available source signals at synthesis time.
 Source mix and weighting do the work.

 When a user asks an engine about a company, the engine assembles its answer through a sequence: identify what sources are relevant to the prompt (from training, retrieval, structured knowledge), weight those sources by their authority signals (domain reputation, citation patterns, recency, structural quality), prioritize the most authoritative for the specific question, and synthesize a response.
 The framing of the user’s prompt influences which dimension of the brand the engine focuses on, but the source ecosystem determines what the engine has to say.
-This is why two different prompts about the same company can yield two different answers, and why the leverage for a reputation program is at the source layer rather than the prompt layer.
-The source mix and weighting are doing the work.
+This is why two different prompts about the same company can yield two different answers, and why the leverage for a reputation program is in the sources the engine reads rather than in the wording of the prompt.
+The mix of sources and how the engine weights them is doing the work.

 Last reviewed: 19/05/2026